Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-Bundaberg Surrounds - North's median income among taxpayers in financial year 2022 was $45,332.
-The average income stood at $55,879 during the same period.
-For comparison, Rest of Qld's median and average incomes were $50,780 and $64,844 respectively.
-Based on a Wage Price Index growth of 13.99% since financial year 2022, estimated current incomes as of September 2025 would be approximately $51,674 (median) and $63,696 (average).
-According to the 2021 Census, household, family, and personal incomes in Bundaberg Surrounds - North fell between the 8th and 14th percentiles nationally.
-The income bracket of $1,500 - 2,999 captured 28.2% of the community (2,773 individuals), which is consistent with broader trends across the surrounding region showing 31.7% in the same category.
-Housing costs were modest, with 87.0% of income retained.
-However, total disposable income ranked at just the 18th percentile nationally.
+The Bundaberg Surrounds - North SA2 had a median income among taxpayers of $45,332 and an average income of $55,879 in the financial year 2022, according to ATO data aggregated by AreaSearch.
+These figures are lower than those for Rest of Qld, which stood at $50,780 and $64,844 respectively.
+Based on a Wage Price Index growth of 13.99% since the financial year 2022, estimated current incomes as of September 2025 would be approximately $51,674 (median) and $63,696 (average).
+According to the 2021 Census, household, family, and personal incomes in Bundaberg Surrounds - North all fall between the 8th and 14th percentiles nationally.
+The income bracket of $1,500 - 2,999 captures 28.2% of the community (2,773 individuals), which is consistent with broader trends across the surrounding region showing 31.7% in the same category.
+Housing costs are modest, with 87.0% of income retained, but total disposable income ranks at just the 18th percentile nationally.

 Frequently Asked Questions - Income